pelgraine/Meck-P4/README.md

 mesh contacts are shown sorted by most recently heard, with their type prefix (colour-coded: C / R / RS / S) and a 4-byte public-key prefix to disambiguate near-key-collisions.

+The list is windowed so it opens quickly however many contacts you hold: the first **60** of the sorted, filtered set are built, ending in a **Show more (N remaining)** row that adds the next 60.
+Changing filter — a swipe, a chip tap, or Left/Right on the keyboard — returns the list to its first 60, while an extended window is kept when you leave Contacts and come back.
+A grey count at the right end of the filter-chip row shows how full the store is — `stored/2000` on **All** (the P4 holds up to 2,000 contacts), `matched/stored` on any other filter — refreshed on open, on a filter change, and on Show more.

 **Filter chip bar** at the top of the list: